How to store and clean your new or favorite hat.

 - begin on one side and work your way around with short strokes (counterclockwise prefered)

 - wipe with damp cloth

-- use small piece of masking tape to remove lint left after brushing
+- remove lint after brushing, you can use small piece of masking tape

 - spot cleaning can be done with steam, super fine sand paper, or damp cloth